sidjay10/cstracer/README.md

 The traces are written to a file named /data/local/tmp/traces/trace_pid where pid is the pid of the process being traced.
 The execution log is present in /data/local/tmp/vglogs/logs.pid where pid is the pid of the process being traced.

+You can pull the traces using adb pull

 ### Android Executable
 To generate a trace for `EXECUTABLE`, run
 ~~~